LaGracia/frontend-nanodegree-mobile-portfolio/README.md

 - Inlined CSS and minified JSS
 - Async JavaScript requests
 To achieve 60 frames per second on page scroll:
-- Optimized JavaScript (using getElementsByClassName instead of querySelectorAll)
+- Use of getElementsByClassName instead of querySelectorAll

 ### Credits

-As always, I completed this project mainly by learning from others the discussion forum.
-So, many thanks to everyone who posted questions and answered them there!
+As always, I completed this project mainly by learning from others the discussion forum, so thanks to everyone who posted questions and answered them there.
+Thanks in particular to mcs, who explained the JS to optimize step by step.

 ### License